What is the Function of Mitochondria | 10 Important Points

 mitochondrial function cell death

-Mitochondria during injury can leak apoptotic proteins which activate cell death mechanism.
-(Image:researchgate)
+Mitochondria, during injury, leak apoptotic proteins, which activate the cell death mechanism.
+(Image: research gate)

 6. Oxidative radicals